TheIdentitySelector/thiss-mdq/docs/install.rst

   # curl -s http://localhost:3000/

 The result should include information about the version of thiss-mdq and the number of entities in the metadata set.
-By default thiss-mdq uses inotify to monitor /etc/metadata.json for changes and will reload and reindex when a change is detected.

 There are two backend options: the default lunr-based backend and the redis backend.
 Setting the environment varialble INDEXER to 'redis' turns on the latter.